 Asphalt Shingle Weight and Tonnage Planning

-The three-tab averages 250 pounds per square; architectural laminate runs closer to 400 pounds.
-A 25-square tear-off lands three to five tons before underlayment, so how does that translate to a 10-yard?
-The hooklift truck hauls it in one route but must cap the weight limit, which is why roofing dumpsters use lower side walls to keep material inside the haul-out limit on a single pickup.
+Roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400; that’s why a 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-yard?
+Most 10-yard dumpsters cap at around two tons, so the roofing dumpster uses lower side walls to keep a full load inside the weight limit on a single hooklift truck route.

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping specialized loads separate.
-We run these materials to the proper facility to ensure they are handled by the book.
+When you mix shingle debris with framing or sheathing offcuts, the entire load must be routed to a general c&d debris container.
+We run these specific loads to the construction facility, ensuring the job remains compliant and efficient.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition